Should You File Your Return Now or Later?

 Alex Benke, CFP®, Betterment’s Director of Advice Products, recommends that you time your filing to the IRS based on whether or not you will be getting a refund.

 “File immediately if you will be receiving a refund,” Benke says.
-“Delay filing until close to April 15 if you owe the IRS money.”
+“Delay filing until close to the filing deadline if you owe the IRS money.”

 Here’s a quick guide for filing your return: